 Going to a major league baseball game?
 It could break your vacation budget.
 Ticket prices are outrageous and you haven’t even parked the car or bought a hot dog yet.
 Don’t despair!
 There are ways to save money at the ballpark and still have a great time.
 Read on for TravelingMom’s best tips.

 On a warm summer night, nothing beats taking the family to a baseball game.
 Even if you aren’t a sports fan, sitting at the game is fun.
 Music, trivia and interviews play on the giant screen between innings.
-People cheer, jump to their feet for home runs, and commiserate when the home team loses.
-TravelingMom with Pets Judy Antell has even brought her dog to promotional games where dogs can sit with their owners.
+People cheer, jump to their feet for home runs and commiserate when the home team loses.
+I’ve even brought my dog to promotional games where dogs can sit with their owners.
 But taking a family to a game can be expensive.
 These 5 tips for saving money on a baseball game can help.

 How to Save Money on a Baseball Game

 In America, summer is all about baseball.
-We see our hometown games, and when we travel, we catch our team on the road, or see a local team for the pure fun or watching America’s pastime.
+We see our hometown games, and ,when we travel, we catch our team on the road, or see a local team for the pure fun of watching America’s pastime.